-All CONO cheeses are now GMO-free
+All CONO cheeses from now on GMO-free

-All CONO cheeses are now GMO-free
+All CONO cheeses from now on GMO-free

 CONO Kaasmakers takes a new step in making the chain more sustainable.
 From now on, all cheeses will be GMO-free.
 The dairy farmers of the cooperative feed their cows GMO-free.
 This means that no genetically modified feed is used.
 The change in business operations started last year.
 Wim Betten, General Director of CONO Kaasmakers: "We did it together and we are delivering on our promise.
 Our cooperative stands for genuine and tasty products of high quality.
 GMO-free cheese is a wonderful example of that".